Magdalen Ground: Background

 Cricket had been played by students at the University of Oxford since at least 1764, by members of the Bullingdon Club on their Bullingdon Green ground.
 However, the hosting of cricket matches became less favourable at Bullingdon Green, given its relative remoteness from Oxford and its reputation for unsupervised social gatherings, to which playing cricket was secondary.
 The distance and a serious need to focus on cricket necessitated the requirement for a cricket ground closer to Oxford.
 The land on which the Magdalen Ground is situated was formerly part of Cowley Marsh.
 Cricket was first played there when the Reverend H. Jenkins of the Magdalen College School took his students there to play cricket.
-By 1829, he had handed over part of the ground to the Oxford University Cricket Club, and the Magdalen Ground was established; the College School still continued to play at the ground alongside the University Club for a number of years after; hence, it is from this that the ground gets its name, and not Magdalen College.
+By 1829, he had handed over part of the ground to the Oxford University Cricket Club, and the Magdalen Ground was established; the College School still continued to play at the ground alongside the University Club for a number of years after; hence, it is from the school that the ground takes its name, and not Magdalen College.